wp-plugins/multi-column-taxonomy-list/readme.txt

 * **rss_image**: Use a custom image RSS image icon when `rss` is on.
 	- Valid values: full URL to image
 	- Default: `/wp-includes/images/rss.png`
+* **number**: Max number of terms to display
+	- Valid values: any integer
+	- Default: display all terms

 = Template tag =
 Alternatively, you can implement a new list by adding the the template tag `<?php multi_column_tax_list(); ?>` anywhere in the code of your theme.
 Just like the shortcode, by default it will output the categories into three columns with a heading of Categories.
 You can customize the output using a string of parameters in the following format: `<?php multi_column_tax_list( 'taxonomy=post_tag&title=Tags' ); ?>`